 Can you freeze sweet potato casserole?

 Yes, this casserole can be frozen, but it should be cooked first.
-There is an egg in this casserole and eggs don’t always fair well when frozen raw.
+There is an egg in this casserole and eggs don’t always fare well when frozen raw.

-To freeze a cooked sweet potato casserole, whether it’s whole or leftovers: let the casserole cool to room temperature, then store in a sealed container.
+To freeze a cooked sweet potato casserole, let it come to room temperature, then store in a sealed container or freezer bag.
 For best results, frozen sweet potato casserole should be eaten within two months.

 When ready to eat, let the casserole thaw in the refrigerator overnight.
 Due to the marshmallows, reheating this casserole in the microwave is probably your best bet.